 When a person encounters stress, such as a looming deadline, a difficult conversation, or an upsetting event, the body’s stress response kicks in, releasing hormones such as adrenaline and cortisol.

-These hormones cause the heart to race, breathing to quicken, and muscles to tense up – all in preparation to respond to the perceived threat.
+These hormones cause the heart to race, breathing quickens, and muscles become tense – all in preparation to respond to the perceived threat.

-Although anxiety is a normal response to a stressful event, it can be problematic when it becomes persistent, pervasive, and impacts a person’s ability to function normally in daily life.
+Although anxiety is a normal response to a stressful event, it can be a problem when it is persistent, pervasive, and impacts a person’s ability to function normally in daily life.

-According to John Hopkins Medicine, anxiety disorders are a class of mental illness that affect nearly 18 percent of people between the ages 18 to 54 in any given year.
+According to Johns Hopkins Medicine, anxiety disorders are a class of mental illness that affect nearly 18 percent of people between the ages 18 to 54 in any given year.

 The symptoms can vary widely depending on the specific types of anxiety disorders.